EDavies2020/GFRecipes_MS3/README.md

 ![Image](static/images/readme/configvars.PNG)

 5. Enable automatic deployment
-    * Click on the 'Delpoy' tab
+    * Click on the 'Deploy' tab
     * In Automatic deploys section click 'Enable Automatic Deploys'
-    * In Manual deploy section click 'Diploy Branch'
+    * In Manual deploy section click 'Deploy Branch'
     * Heroku will now receive the code from GitHub, and start building the app using the required packages
     * Once it's finished, you'll get a message saying "Your app was successfully deployed."
     * Click "View" to launch your new app